oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/loop_unroll/README.md

 ### Tutorial design
 This tutorial demonstrates this trade-off with a simple vector add kernel.
 The tutorial shows how increasing the unroll factor on a loop increases throughput... until another bottleneck is encountered.
 This example is constructed to run up against global memory bandwidth constraints.

-The memory bandwidth on an Intel&reg; Programmable Acceleration Card with Intel Arria&reg;, 10 GX FPGA system, is about 6 GB/s.
-The tutorial design will likely run at around 300 MHz.
+For this examples, lets consider the Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA.
+The memory bandwidth of this FPGA board is about 6 GB/s.
+The tutorial design will likely run at around 300 MHz when targeting this BSP.
 In this design, the FPGA design processes a new iteration every cycle in a pipeline-parallel fashion.
 The theoretical computation limit for one adder is:

 **GFlops**: 300 MHz \* 1 float = 0.3 GFlops